 Researchers have found rock art on all continents around the world, except for Antartica.
 Humans depicted their experience and interactions with their environment from the Arctic Circle to the Deserts and Tropical Rainforests around the Globe.
 Find out what our ancestors were talking about and explore different themes.

 The Rock Art Database is a non-for profit online project at PERAHU, Griffith University in Australia.
 It seeks to improve theory and practice in the digital curation of rock art data through building a centralized global heritage community network.
 Through the use of new technologies the database offers new ways to look at heritage data and explores the potential in digital curation.

-In 2011, Prof. Taçon Chair in Rock Art Research and Director of PERAHU (Place, Evolution and Rock Art Heritage Unit) at Griffith University called for a national rock art database raising awareness of the importance of preserving rock art as part of Australia’s valuable Indigenous heritage.
-Australia alone features over 100,000 rock art sites, important heritage places for Indigenous and non-Indigenous peoples and a testament to over 10,000 years of human activity, including interactions with other peoples and the environment.
+Across the world we can find hundreds of thousands of rock art sites, important heritage places for Indigenous and non-Indigenous peoples and a testament to over 14,000 years of human activity, including interactions with other peoples and the environment.
 Many of these sites have not been documented or recorded and are threatened by natural and cultural agents.
 It is becoming increasingly important to develop conservation models for the protection and preservation of sites.
-Indigenous cultural heritage in particular is difficult to manage on a local government level due to complex human / time / environment relationships and the importance of intangible cultural heritage (Department of the Environment, 2011).